-Tips for Making Cinnamon Apple Brownies
+Tips for Making Apple Bars

 - Use two different baking apples to give your bar a lovely depth of flavor.
 The rest is just dumping and mixing.
 Within an hour, your house will be filled with the incredible aroma of baking apples and cinnamon.

 - Make sure not to add too many apples or your bars could become too moist.
 I’m always tempted to add a few more.

 - Since baking powder isn’t used as frequently as baking soda, it often expires and loses it’s leavening capabilities as it sits in your pantry.
 Check the expiration date before making these apple blondies.